 The Board of Directors, Council of Advisors and colleagues of the IICI extend their gratitude to John Hunter Ralston, who stepped down as Executive Director on September 1, 2016.
 His steady and imaginative leadership guided the Institute to its current position as the world’s premier training organization for the investigation of serious violations of international humanitarian law.
 Our warmest best wishes go with him.
-We also take this opportunity to say farewell and thank you to two other staff members who have contributed greatly to the development of IICI in recent years, Head of Office Niamh Hayes and Project Officer Ulic Egan.
-We wish them both every success in the future.
+We also take this opportunity to say farewell and thank you to another staff member who has contributed greatly to the development of IICI in recent years: Head of Office, Niamh Hayes.
+We wish her every success for the future.

 Director Ralston is succeeded as Executive Director by Philip Trewhitt.
 A British national, Philip has over 17 years’ experience of conducting and leading investigations including into violations of international humanitarian law and human rights, as well fraud and corruption within international organisations.